The Commons at Mythava

 Organized by what people are building

 Not by topic or interest.
-By what people are actively producing.
-Educators rebuilding how they teach.
-People rebuilding how they lead.
-The distinction between a discussion thread and a group with something to offer together is everything.
+By what people are actively producing or practicing — together.
+The distinction between a discussion thread and an association of people with something to offer each other is everything.
+These are the latter.

 Threshold Moments